7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ## Auto-Factories

-`distage` can instantiate 'factory' classes from suitable traits.
+`distage` can derive 'factory' implementations from suitable traits using `makeFactory` method.
 This feature is especially useful with `Akka`.
 All unimplemented methods _with parameters_ in a trait will be filled by factory methods:

 Given a class `ActorFactory`: